f5devcentral/f5-digital-customer-engagement-center/docs/solutions/delivery/application_delivery_controller/nginx/kic/labSetupAWS.rst

    .. warning:: Terraform is building several services, this can take 10-15 minutes

-   The outputs from our Terraform run are in Green.
+   The outputs from our Terraform run are in green.
 We will need this information to access our services and create/publish NGINX into the environment.

    Save the outputs for the next few steps.